 What is a genuine and stable relationship for immigration?

-Immigration New Zealand looks at the whole picture rather than any single factor.
-They consider how long you have been together, whether you live together, how you support each other financially and emotionally, whether family and friends know about your relationship, and your shared plans for the future.
-Living together is given particular weight because it is one of the strongest signs of a committed partnership.
+Immigration New Zealand weighs the whole picture: how long you have been together, whether you live together, financial and emotional support, whether family and friends know about your relationship, and your shared plans.
+Living together carries particular weight.

 There is no single checklist that guarantees approval, which is why how you present your relationship matters.
-If you would like help showing that your relationship meets this test, MyLaw can review your circumstances and advise you.
+Read our genuine and stable relationship guide, and MyLaw can review how well your evidence meets the test.

 Answered by Michael Yoon, Immigration Lawyer, MyLaw.